swong6/EXCEL.RevenueAnalysis/README.md

 7. [Resources](#resources)

 ## Project Overview
-Analyzed sales data for Go.com to estimate 1Q15 profit, identifying data irregularities and applying historical profit margins.
+Analyzed sales data for a fictitious company to estimate 1Q15 profit, identifying data irregularities and applying historical profit margins.
 Estimated a profit of $1.93M, showcasing skills in data analysis, anomaly detection, and statistical methods.

 ## Data Source
-The data for this project was sourced from Go.com’s three websites:
+The data for this project was sourced from the company’s three websites of their product lines:
-- Cars.go.com
+- Cars
-- Boats.go.com
+- Boats
-- Planes.go.com
+- Planes

 ## Data Preparation
 Data cleaning and transformation steps included: